Leo Tserpitsky: Biography

 He was born in the village of Zaluzhye in Stowbtsy District of Minsk Region in Belarus on April 13, 1946.
-He is the grandson of a priest.
+His grandfather, father and brother were priests.

 After his service in the Soviet Army in 1966–1969, Lev entered the Leningrad Spiritual Academy, graduating in 1975 and successfully defending a candidate's dissertation entitled "Decrees of the Second Vatican Council's 'Constitution on the Divine Liturgy'" («Постановление II Ватиканского Собора „Конституция о богослужении“»).
 He studied at the Papal Gregorian University from 1975 to 1978.

 On 28 March 1971, he was shorn a monk by Metropolitan Nikodim (Rotov) of Leningrad and Novgorod; he was consecrated a hierodeacon in April of that same year and was consecrated a hieromonk in April 1975.
 From 1972 to 1975, he was personal secretary to Metropolitan Nikodim.
 In 1978, he was elevated to the rank of archimandrite and was part of the Russian Orthodox Church's delegation at the funeral of Pope Paul VI and the inauguration of John Paul I; he was with the Metropolitan when Nikodim collapsed and died during an audience with the Pope.

 He was consecrated Bishop of Tashkent on November 1, 1987.

 Since becoming Bishop (since 1995 - Archbishop) of Novgorod and Staraya Russa, Leo has overseen the rebuilding of the church in the eparchy in the aftermath of the Soviet collapse.
 He concelebrated the rededication of the Cathedral of Holy Wisdom after it was returned to the Russian Orthodox Church in 1991, reestablished a library in the upper gallery of the cathedral, oversaw the reopening of a number of churches in the eparchy (the Church of St. Philip was the only Orthodox church that remained open in Novgorod during the Soviet period), established a festival in honor of Metropolitan Arsenius (Stadnitsky) of Novgorod (d.
 1936), returned the relics of Bishop Nikita (d.
 1108) to the Cathedral of Holy Wisdom (in the early Soviet period, they had been kept in a paper bag in the Novgorod Museum; after 1957, they were in the Church of St. Philip), and has patronized other efforts to rebuild the church and church culture in the eparchy.

 The Holy Synod on December 28, 2011, appointed him head of the Metropoly of Novgorod (including the diocese of Novgorod and diocese of Borovichi).
 He was elevated to the rank of metropolitan on January 8, 2012, in the Dormition Cathedral of Moscow Kremlin by Patriarch of Russia, Kirill I.